MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 #### Acknowledgements

-Initial engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College.
+Initial engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the [Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at the Massachusetts Institute of Technology.